 Watch the conference recording (Secretary Jewell's remarks begin at 4:52:03)

-Panelists include legal scholars and practitioners across a range of specialties, many of whom are working with members of the Colorado Law Review and the Colorado Natural Resources, Energy & Environmental Law Review on upcoming articles.
+Panelists included legal scholars and practitioners across a range of specialties, many of whom are working with members of the Colorado Law Review and the Colorado Natural Resources, Energy & Environmental Law Review on upcoming articles.